Common searched topics: Manufacturing, Label printing, Sales order

 The name supplied already exists. : Id=X

-1. This is a generic QuickBooks Online error and may be due to a vendor in QuickBooks Online that has the same name as a customer (QuickBooks Online doesn’t allow this).
+1. This is a generic QuickBooks Online error that may be caused by a vendor with the same name as a customer (QuickBooks Online doesn’t allow this).

-Solution: Check if you have a customer or vendor in QuickBooks Online with the same name as the customer or vendor that is on the order you’re trying to sync.
-If you have a customer or vendor with the same name, QuickBooks Online recommends adding an indication to the names so it can handle them as two different entries: E.g., DebraC (C for customer) and DebraV (V for vendor).
+Solution: Check if you have a customer or vendor in QuickBooks Online with the same name as the customer or vendor on the order you’re trying to sync.
+If you do, QuickBooks Online recommends adding an indication to the names so it can handle them as two different entries: E.g., DebraC (C for customer) and DebraV (V for vendor).

-2. This error can also come up if the Product name, Customer name, Categories, or Payment Terms have extra spaces in between or after.
+2. This error can also occur if the Product name, Customer name, Categories, or Payment Terms have extra spaces in between or after them.

 Solution: Please check your Product List/Customer/Vendor in inFlow and see if you can find that extra space at the end of the name.
 Once found, remove it save the product/customer/vendor, and retry the error.